-Women and our community in general could make such a huge difference - we could be courageous and consistent voices in the melee of information about healthy pregnancy.
+All health professionals could make such a huge difference - they could be the courageous and consistent voices in the melee of information about healthy pregnancy.
 If you don't do it can you assume anyone else will?
 Not from my experience.